sirdog9001/EnduraNet-Docs/docs/how-to/add-new-member.md

 Remember that you can verify who a Discord ID belongs to at [Discord.id](https://discord.id).

 ## Flagged Person
-If you are kicked back to the form with a prompt talking the person being flagged for review please see guide [Flagged Persons](../guides/flagged-persons.md).
+If you are kicked back to the form with a prompt talking about the person being flagged for review please see guide [Flagged Persons](../guides/flagged-persons.md).